cp2k/cp2k/docs/methods/dft/ri_hfx.md

 There are some few input parameters of particular importance when running RI-HFX, mostly concerning the efficiency to accuracy balance.
 Here is a list:

-- `RI_METRIC`: the choice of RI metric is crucial for performance in periodic calculations.
+- [RI_METRIC](#CP2K_INPUT.ATOM.METHOD.XC.HF.RI.RI_METRIC): the choice of RI metric is crucial for performance in periodic calculations.
 A shorter ranged RI metric will generally be more efficient, while a longer ranged metric (e.g. TC with a cutoff radius of 1.5 Angstrom) can be more accurate.
   See [](#Bussy2023) for a full discussion.
-- `EPS_FILTER`: the bottleneck of the RI-HFX calculation consists of sparse tensor contractions.
-  This parameter is the threshold for block sparsity during calculations, with a safe default of
+- [EPS_FILTER](#CP2K_INPUT.ATOM.METHOD.XC.HF.RI.EPS_FILTER): the bottleneck of the RI-HFX calculation consists of sparse tensor contractions.
+This parameter is the threshold for block sparsity during calculations, with a safe default of $1.0\times10^{-9}$.
-  $1.0\times10^{-9}$.
 A looser threshold might significantly speedup calculations (not recommended to go higher than $1.0\times10^{-8}$).
-- `MEMORY_CUT`: this keyword influences the batching strategy for large tensor contractions.
+- [MEMORY_CUT](#CP2K_INPUT.ATOM.METHOD.XC.HF.RI.MEMORY_CUT): this keyword influences the batching strategy for large tensor contractions.
 In RI-HFX, some tensor contractions are done in multiple steps, with large intermediate results.
 Storing these intermediates can lead to memory shortage.
-The value of `MEMORY_CUT` (default of 3) indicates how large tensors are split into batches, such that smaller intermediates can be stored.
-  Note that MEMORY_CUT 3 does not mean that the total memory consumption of the program is divided by three (initial and final tensors are not affected, as well as the data concerning the rest of the calculation).
+  The value of [MEMORY_CUT](#CP2K_INPUT.ATOM.METHOD.XC.HF.RI.MEMORY_CUT) (default of 3) indicates how large tensors are split into batches, such that smaller intermediates can be stored.
+Note that `MEMORY_CUT 3` does not mean that the total memory consumption of the program is divided by three (initial and final tensors are not affected, as well as the data concerning the rest of the calculation).
 A higher value reduces the memory footprint, but leads to performance overheads.

 Most other keywords have little to no importance, and their default values are fine.